 Currently, investors conducting investments prior to a BIT's effective termination date are still protected under each BIT sunset clause.
-In other cases, BITs are still in force pursuant to its provisions regarding effective termination
+In other cases, BITs are still in force pursuant to its provisions regarding effective termination.

-However, in 2019, Ecuador's National Assembly filed an interpretation petition regarding article 422 of the Constitution before the Constitutional Court, seeking the court to declare: that said article is not applicable to BITs as they do not include arbitration agreements for settlement of contractual or commercial disputes; and, additionally BIT executions by Ecuador do not entail a 'waiver of sovereign jurisdiction'.
+However, in 2019, Ecuador's National Assembly filed an interpretation petition regarding article 422 of the Constitution before the Constitutional Court, seeking the court to declare that the article is not applicable to BITs as they do not include arbitration agreements for settlement of contractual or commercial disputes and, additionally BIT executions by Ecuador do not entail a 'waiver of sovereign jurisdiction'.
+This petition has not been solved yet, and the public hearing before the Constitutional Court has yet to take place.